terryaney/Documentation.Camelot/KatApp.Vue.md

 Property Type: `Array<{ key: string; text: string; }>`;
 Gets the array of items to use when the rendered input is built from a list.

-The value can by provided by the model or a RBL Framework calculation value.
+The value can by provided by the model or a RBLe Framework calculation value.

 Returns value based on following precedence:

-1. Get the RBL Framework calculation table where the name is provided in `rbl-input.list`
+1. Get the RBLe Framework calculation table where the name is provided in `rbl-input.list`
-1. Get the RBL Framework calculation table where the name is provided in `rbl-listcontrol.value`
+1. Get the RBLe Framework calculation table where the name is provided in `rbl-listcontrol.value`
 1. `model.list` property
 1. `[]` if no list is provided.